 Measuring and tracking inventory accurately is essential to a well-oiled warehouse operation.
 Not only does inventory accuracy reduce the cost of carrying goods, they also help create satisfied customers by ensuring ordered goods are on-hand and properly stocked.
 Accurate and true inventory data also contribute to visibility, allowing managers to understand data trends and forecast future demand.

-In 2015, Wasp Barcode reported that 43 percent of small business do not track their materials or are still using manual inventory management processes.
+In 2015, Wasp Barcode reported that 43 percent of small businesses do not track their materials or are still using manual inventory management processes.
 This is a risky practice that cuts into your bottom line and can create significant issues, especially as your business grows.

 Some of these risks include:

 Inventory records that are updated and accurate can inform you when you need to order new items.
 If you are under-stocked, you may not have enough products to send to clients.
 Meanwhile, if you overstock, your warehouse might be overcrowded, leading to disorganization.
 In some cases, overstocking perishable items can lead to waste.
 Failure to properly track inventory could eliminate any earnings your business would have made from this business transaction.
 Analyzing inventory records over a length of time can help you track trends to predict what items typically sell faster than others.

 Lack of Trust from Clients

 Lack of organization and accuracy in a warehouse setting can create chaos, which may create a snowball effect on client orders.
 Customers expect a certain level of service when they place an order.
 If you fail to meet clients’ expectations or do not have enough inventory to deliver on an order, your relationship with consumers could be negatively affected.
 This may cause them to pull future orders with your organization, lose trust in your capabilities and speak negatively about your business’ efficiency with their peers.

 Last-Minute Shipping Costs